Brain inflammation

 Our research

-The aim of our research is to understand fundamental mechanisms of inflammation and how they contribute to brain disease.
-We can then aim to identify new ways to treat brain disease.
+The aim of our research is to understand fundamental mechanisms of inflammation and how they contribute to brain disease and pathology.

-Understanding the gut-brain axis and how it influences brain inflammation and injury after stroke.
+• Understanding how the brain communicates with other organs in the body (for example, the gut) and how this interaction influences brain inflammation and injury after stroke.

 NLRP3 endosome paper